AutoRec: Accelerating Loss Recovery for Live Streaming in a Multi-Supplier Market: Related Work

 \section{Related Work}

 \textbf{Adaption to on-off traffic pattern.} To the best of our knowledge, almost all prior works~\cite{wierman2003unified, wierman2003modeling, esteban2012interactions,kupka2012performance, de2013elastic, huang2016tuning, zhao2017off, arun2018copa,li2020tack, yanev2022does,wu2022autoplex,yan2023poster,wu2024reducing} fall into the category of adapting congestion control to on-off traffic patterns.
 For example, Zhang et al. \cite{huang2016tuning} proposed a TCP variant to overcome the challenges, in which the on-off traffic pattern disturbs the increase of the TCP congestion window and triggers packet loss at the beginning of the on-mode.
 This paper does not focus on the congestion control issues of live streaming.
-Instead, we take a first step toward taming the loss tolerance control under the on-off pattern for live streaming.
+Instead, in a manner analogous to how TADOC~\cite{zhang2021tadoc} leverages repetitive textual features to optimize text analytics, we leverage the on-off pattern to accelerate packet loss recovery.

 \textbf{Loss tolerance control for live streaming.} Many studies have been proposed to enhance the data timeliness of live streaming to achieve efficient loss recovery and optimize client-side video freezes.
 The key ideas of these works include injecting supplement data (e.g., FEC~\cite{chan2006video,michel2019quic,michael2023tambur,meng2024hairpin} and multi-path retransmissions~\cite{zheng2021xlink,chen2018fuso,li2018measurement}), ignoring some non-critical losses (e.g., application-level controls \cite{vamanan2012deadline,zhou2021deadline,zhang2015more}, semi-reliable transmissions \cite{palmer2021voxel,pauly2018unreliable, cheng2024grace}).
 For instance, Tambur~\cite{michael2023tambur} employs streaming codes, a specialized FEC variant optimized for burst losses.
 In contrast, \name{} optimizes loss recovery for diverse loss patterns by selectively reinjecting only lost packets, significantly reducing bandwidth overhead under low-loss conditions.
 Whereas GRACE~\cite{cheng2024grace} preserves QoE across varying packet losses via a novel neural video codec implemented through specialized application-layer frame encoding and decoding, \name{} operates at the transport layer by reinjecting lost packets.
 The mechanism most close to \name{} is Hairpin~\cite{meng2024hairpin}, which adaptively applies FEC encoding to lost packets specifically for edge-based interactive streaming.
 In fact, Hairpin can be viewed as an advanced variant of \name{} designed for scenarios where modifying both client and server endpoints is feasible, since under these conditions, FEC is more efficient than simple packet reinjection.
 However, in commercial large-scale live-streaming product networks, the CDN vendor is mainly responsible for optimizing the end-to-end transmission performance and has control rights only on the sender side.
 Therefore, the above arts that apply client-side modification cannot meet the requirements of real-world deployment.
 In this paper, we propose a sender-side approach from the perspective of CDN vendors.